 That’s quite an unnerving statistic.
 In addition, all the preservatives added to these cosmetics to prevent them becoming overrun with bacteria and subsequently hazardous to our health, is the exact same reason we need to be wary of home-made products too.
 When things are all-natural, they don’t have the same shelf-life.
 That’s why when we make our own natural skin care products we have to take the necessary steps to avoid contamination.
 The payoff is definitely worth it though.
 Here’s a few tips to bare in mind when going for gold:

 Use dispensing bottles

 Dispensing bottles are a great way to avoid contamination.
 Using open-mouth jars will invite too much oxygen, bacteria from repeated finger-scooping and is just generally a messier way of storing and using your products.
 In general you want to avoid touching products with your fingers, especially ones that are for facial use such as cream, eye gel or lip balm.
 If you must use a jar, try using a cotton swab or small wooden spatula for application.
-If you’re thinking of going the extra mile, check out these completely hands-free dispensers (on Amazon).

 Natural skin care tip Nº2

 In the same way that we’re trying to avoid the contamination of bacteria, we also want to minimise it’s growth if it does make it’s way into our products.
 Keeping your products in a dark cabinet where it won’t be affected by heat, UV rays, light or moisture will prolong it’s shelf life and keep all the ingredients functioning as you intended them to work.
 My bathroom is always way too hot and steamy, so I like to keep my delicate skin care products in the pantry where I know they’ll be safe from fluctuating temperatures and humidity levels.

 Natural skin care tip Nº3